KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_EN.md

      $ sudo eject /dev/sdb
 ```

-#### 3.16.7.3 Using a Modified Kickstart File and Running in Raw Mode¶
+#### 3.16.7.3 Using a Modified Kickstart File and Running in Raw Mode
 This next example manually specifies each build artifact (runs in Raw Mode) and uses a modified kickstart file.
 The example also uses the `-o` option to cause Wic to create the output somewhere other than the default output directory, which is the current directory:
 ```
      $ wic create /home/stephano/my_yocto/test.wks -o /home/stephano/testwic \